BioMistral/BioMistral/README.md

 - 📊 Multilingual medical benchmark : <a href="https://huggingface.co/datasets/BioMistral/BioInstructQA">BioMistral/BioInstructQA</a>

+- 🤗 BioMistral 7B Chat - A free demonstrator (running on a A10 24GB GPU thanks to Hugging Face grant): <a href="https://huggingface.co/spaces/BioMistral/BioMistral-Chat">BioMistral/BioMistral-Chat</a>

 - 👩‍💻 GitHub: <a href="https://github.com/BioMistral/BioMistral">BioMistral/BioMistral</a>

 This project is the result of the collaboration between: